QuadSpinner/GeoGlyph-Docs/docs/Devices/Whorl.md

 Whorl applies multiple vortex-like distortions across the terrain to create large scale warping.
-This can be very useful when creating massive landscapes and you wish to avoid a patterning in the noise, or if you want to create slightly surreal or alien landscapes.
+This can be very useful when creating massive landscapes and wanting to avoid a patterning in the noise, or for creating slightly surreal or alien landscapes.

 ## Properties